vivek2113/DataWarehouse/README.md

 # Data Warehouse System

 ## Description
-A simple Data Warehouse System developed in Python for an MSc assignment.
+A simple Data Warehouse System developed in Python and SQLite for an MSc assignment.

 ## Features
 - Extract data from CSV